ZjanPreijde/udemy-vuejs-final-project/README.md

 Created a git repository.
 Let's commit regularly to refresh git knowledge.

 Took some time to get testing working.
 Jest had a warning intitally, deprecated option, removed it from `./tests/unit.jest.conf.js`.

 Almost gave up on NightWatch, but got it running in the end.
 Only Oracle Java JDK needed to be installed.

+##### Coding time ......

+##### Done

+It took some time, also many distractions, but managed to code ahead and got it working as it should and more.

+All good resolutions about testing, hmm, did not do well on that part.
+Did some committing to repository now and then, but was focused on building it and getting it to run and run well mainly.

+Especially testing will take a lot of time to do research and get it into my system.
+I should make time for it when the course is done, this project might be a nice object to study it with.